canonical/autoinstall-generator/README.md

 Objective: Ingest Debian preseed format file(s), and provide compatible Subiquity autoinstall in response.

-Project Status: Closing on a usable feature set.
+Project Status: First public release.
 Some basic support is present but there is room for improvement.
-Not yet very well tested.
-Netplan output probably not yet correct.
+Several directive types have only partial support, including network.
+Partition handling is very basic and only identifies 'lvm' or 'normal' types.
+Pre/post command support not yet handled.

 ## Usage